NE-Robotics/In-Control/www/docs/tabs/MECHANISM.md

 ## Configuration

 To selected a mechanism, drag it to one of the labeled boxes.
 To remove a mechanism, right-click the box.
 Up to three mechanisms can be displayed simultaneously.
-For example, the setpoints and measured states can be logged separately and merged in AdvantageScope to allow for greater flexibility in visualization.
+For example, the setpoints and measured states can be logged separately and merged in In Control to allow for greater flexibility in visualization.